Making a DIY Post

-Today I’m trying out something new for fun – I’m pulling back the curtains and giving you a behind-the-scenes view of the craziness that is Design Improvised!
+Today I’m trying out something new for fun – I’m pulling back the curtains and giving you a behind-the-scenes view of the craziness that is making a DIY post for Design Improvised!

 While I love coming up with simple DIY projects for you guys – the journey from the initial idea to final step-by-step tutorial is anything but straightforward.
 Throw a 3 and 4 year old into the mix and the process is often downright comical. 😉